Editorial Standards

 Rates, Inflation, And The “No Double Credit” Check

 - Base rate, 0.3 cents per kWh, inflation adjusted.
-Higher rate, 1.5 cents per kWh, inflation adjusted, if wage and apprenticeship conditions or approved exceptions are met.
-Use one applicable rate per facility calculation.
+Higher rate, 1.5 cents per kWh, inflation adjusted, if wage and apprenticeship conditions or approved exceptions are met (or automatically if the facility's maximum net output is under 1 megawatt AC, measured as AC inverter output not DC nameplate, or if construction began before January 29, 2023).
+Use one applicable rate per facility per year, and look up the IRS-published rate for each calendar year of production since the §45Y rate is inflation-adjusted annually and 2024 and 2025 production use different rates.

 - Do not claim 45Y for any facility that has been allowed a credit under sections 45, 45J, 45Q, 45U, 48, 48A, or 48E in this or any prior year.
 Run this check before you build out the file.